day8/re-frame/README.md

 re-frame is a pattern for writing [SPAs] in ClojureScript, using [Reagent].

 McCoy might report "It's MVC, Jim, but not as we know it".
-And you would respond "McCoy, you damn trouble maker, why even mention an OO pattern? re-frame is a **functional framework**."
+And you would respond "McCoy, you trouble maker, why even mention an OO pattern? re-frame is a **functional framework**."

 Being a functional framework, it is about data, and the pure functions